bigbaddevil7/MCGO/README.md

 Then either nano or vim into the MCGO.sh so that you can set the Variables needed to get the script running properly and to you specifications.

-After everything has been set then go ahead start a new screen session with a name different then the one that you set in the Script
+After everything has been set then go ahead start a new screen session with a name different then the one that you set in the Script.
+In this I am going to use 'MCGO'
 ```
-screen -S SCREENNAME
+screen -S MCGO
 ```
 This will keep your session from being taken over by the script and can run in the background.
 Once you are in the session you can run the script.
 ```
 ./MCGO.sh
 ```
-It should say "Script Started" and should take care of the features described.
+It should say "Script Started" and should take care of the features described. **IMPORTANT** Read [this](https://www.rackaid.com/blog/linux-screen-tutorial-and-how-to/) to learn how to attach and detach from a screen without killing it.

 # Examples Of Proper Variable Settings